nroi/flexo/README.md

 2. end-to-end tests using Docker.
-We try to avoid flaky test cases, but we cannot guarantee that all our Docker test cases are deterministic, since their outcome depends on various factors outside our control (e.g. how the scheduler runs OS processes, how TCP packets are assembled by the kernel's TCP stack, etc.).
+We try to avoid flaky test cases, but we cannot guarantee that all our Docker test cases are deterministic, since their outcome depends on various factors outside our control (e.g. how the scheduler runs OS processes, how the kernel's TCP stack assembles TCP packets, etc.).
 As a result, a failing end-to-end test may indicate that a new bug was introduced, but it might also have been bad luck or a badly written test case.